"An 'imaginative, stimulating' business simulation." -- Front page article in Investors Business Daily

-Game inventor and owner of Ronin Software, Michael D Jenkins J.D., CPA, is a computer programmer, Harvard Law grad, retired tax attorney and "Big 4" CPA, former economic consultant, and a best-selling author of business books.
+Game inventor Michael D Jenkins, J.D., CPA (retired), is a computer programmer, Harvard Law grad, retired tax attorney and "Big 4" CPA, former economic consultant, and a best-selling author of business books.
 Jenkins, who grew up as an avid fan of the classic real estate game, Monopoly, began developing a corporate board game while he was at Harvard Law School in 1967, which eventually morphed into a CP/M version of Wall Street Raider on his first personal computer, a Kaypro, in 1984, and was first published as an MS-DOS version by his book publisher PSI Research in 1986.
 He says the countless hours spent figuring out the mechanics of complex corporate transactions gave him a huge edge in his years practicing as an attorney and CPA, when putting together billion dollar mergers and spin-offs in the real world.
 He has put everything he learned over the years into "Wall Street Raider" and "Speculator," making them as realistic as possible, thinking the games would simply provide good entertainment, but has been astonished at the number of long-time players who have grown up playing WSR and translated what they learned into successful careers as stock and option traders, hedge fund managers, and investment analysts, or just had success in their personal investments.

 Download your games today.
 Download the free trial version of Wall Street Raider or Speculator and begin playing and learning today!